tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Most of the SQL data types correspond to :ref:`Tarantool/NoSQL types <details_about_index_field_types>` with the same name.
+In Tarantool versions before 2.10-beta2,
-There are also some Tarantool/NoSQL data types which have no corresponding SQL data types.
+There were also some Tarantool/NoSQL data types which had no corresponding SQL data types.
-If Tarantool/SQL reads a Tarantool/NoSQL value which has a type which has no SQL equivalent, Tarantool/SQL may treat it as NULL or INTEGER or VARBINARY.
+In those versions, if Tarantool/SQL reads a Tarantool/NoSQL value which has a type which has no SQL equivalent, Tarantool/SQL could treat it as NULL or INTEGER or VARBINARY.
-For example, ``SELECT "flags" FROM "_vspace";`` will return a column whose type is ``'map'``.
+For example, ``SELECT "flags" FROM "_vspace";`` would return a column whose type is ``'map'``.
 Such columns can only be manipulated in SQL by :ref:`invoking Lua functions <sql_calling_lua>`.